LLNL/UnifyFS/docs/build-intercept.rst

     $ export PKG_CONFIG_PATH=path/to/mercury/lib/pkgconfig:path/to/argobots/lib/pkgconfig:path/to/margo/lib/pkgconfig
     $ ./autogen.sh
-    $ ./configure --prefix=/path/to/install --with-gotcha=/path/to/gotcha --with-leveldb=/path/to/leveldb
+    $ ./configure --prefix=/path/to/install --with-gotcha=/path/to/gotcha
     $ make
     $ make install

-To see all available build configuration options, type ``./configure --help`` after ``./autogen.sh`` has been run.
+To see all available build configuration options, run ``./configure --help`` after ``./autogen.sh`` has been run.

 ---------------------------